ALL FIELDS REQUIRED*

 When a business or individual commits fraudulent or unethical practices, it’s the whistleblowers who often put a stop to it.
 These are the people who report on the wrongdoings of their employers or others to help protect the public and their colleagues.
 If you have witnessed such misconduct, you may be considering blowing the whistle yourself.
 But before you do, it’s important to understand the risks involved.
 Whistleblowers can face serious retaliation from their employers, including termination, demotion, and harassment.
 These, of course, are all illegal under California law, but that doesn’t always stop companies from trying.
 That’s why many consult with a Long Beach whistleblower lawyer before taking any action.

-At The Law Office of Omid Nosrati, our experienced legal team can help you navigate the often complicated process of publicly disclosing information.
+At Nosratilaw, A Professional Law Corporation, our experienced legal team can help you navigate the often complicated process of publicly disclosing information.
 We understand the gravity of what you’re up against, but that won’t stop us from fighting for what is right.
 The members of our team are experts on the Whistleblower Protection Act, California labor code, and False Claims Act.
 We know how to get results.
 Connect with us today if you’re ready to take action and make a difference.

 A whistleblower is someone who reports on the illegal or unethical practices of their employer or another individual.
 In many cases, whistleblowers are employees who witness their colleagues or superiors engaging in fraud or other misconduct.
 Others may be vendors, contractors, or consumers who have been the victim of fraud themselves.
 Whistleblowers help to expose discrimination and wrongdoings, protecting the public from harm.